pubmania/flask_admin_skeleton/README.md

 More specifically, usage of dropdown and display of date field and checkboxes.

 # Change Log:
+04/10/2019
+* Added dark and light mode switch
+* Added the ability for user to change available themes
+* Change Account Page to have groupings for settings and user info.

 01/10/2019
 * Updated Macro to make it work better for SelectField (populate the selected option on update form), DecimalField (add number fieldtype and step)
 * Created tabular_view.html which can be used for displaying table for any query data.
 All data to be displayed and columns can just be passed from routes.py.
 * Complete rewrite of expenses and users routes to make them work with single template - Ensuring DRY principle.
 * Added "Save and Continue" functionality on the "AddModal"

 22/09/2019
 * Bootstrap Table related - Removed Server side pagination